Selenicereus anthonyanus (Alexander) D. R. Hunt

 Cryptocereus anthonyanus (basionym)

-Selenicereus anthonyanus is a fast growing, epiphytic, scandent or climbing cactus that branches along a notched narrow stem.
-It produces green, up to 3.3 feet (1 m) long and up to 6 inches (15 cm) wide, flat branches.
+Selenicereus anthonyanus is an epiphytic, fast-growing, climbing cactus that branches along a notched, narrow stem.
+It produces green, flat, up to 3.3 feet (1 m) long and up to 6 inches (15 cm) wide branches.
 They have up to 2 inches (5 cm) long and up to 0.5 inch (1.3 cm) wide lobes that are tapered towards a rounded apex so appear to be a pinnate leaf.
 The stems can adhere to porous surfaces and often have a few aerial roots.
-The flowers are showy, fragrant up to 4.8 inches (12 cm) long and up to 6 inches (15 cm) in diameter, with outer petals that are a dark violet rose color with white inner petals, yellow stamens and a prominent white branched pistil in the center.
+The flowers are showy, fragrant, up to 4.8 inches (12 cm) long and up to 6 inches (15 cm) in diameter, with dark violet-rose outer petals, white inner petals, yellow stamens and a prominent white branched pistil in the center.
 They appear in late spring and early summer and are open in late afternoon and evening, lasting only one day.